feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/ui_controls.md

 ![Connectivity Rules Icon](../UI/GenericResources/ButtonIcons/Gear_C.png)

-- Opens Connectivity Rules Manager
+- Hover the title to list every connectivity rule, the same list as the left side of the Connectivity Rules Manager
-- View and edit all connectivity rules
+- Select a rule to open the manager with that rule shown
-- Create new connectivity rules
+- **+** creates a new connectivity rule

 ### Right Section (Tools and Settings)